This was originally posted on March 17, 2017. It has been updated following the 2018 season.

 Biggest win: Choices are limited so far, but Peters took his team on the road at Maryland, averaged 8.1 yards per attempt, and threw 2 touchdowns with 0 turnovers.
 That’s more impressive than the Minnesota win when Chris Evans and Karan Higdon ran roughshod over the Gophers on a rainy night.

 Why the ranking?
 Peters showed flashes of great play, combined with some silly mistakes.
 If Michigan’s offensive line play were on par with the 2007 group for Mallett below, then I think Peters would have played pretty well.
 Peters can put more touch on the ball, and he’s more athletic than Mallett.
-Peters has a chance to move up the list in 2018 and beyond.
+Peters transferred to Illinois after the 2018 season.

 14. RYAN MALLETT